Thom Fitzgerald: Life

 Fitzgerald was born and raised in New Rochelle, New York.
 His parents divorced when he was five years old.
 He moved with his mother and brother, Timothy Jr., to Bergenfield, New Jersey, where he was raised and graduated from Bergenfield High School.
 While pursuing his university degree in Manhattan at the Cooper Union for the Advancement of Science and Art, he spent a semester as an exchange student at the Nova Scotia College of Art and Design, and permanently moved to Halifax after completing his studies.

 Fitzgerald continues to reside in Nova Scotia.
 He has described himself as a "struggling Catholic".

 Career

 In Canada, Fitzgerald worked extensively as a trio with performance artists Renee Penney and Michael Weir for several years as the Charlatan Theatre Collective.

 The Hanging Garden

 He launched his career in film, releasing his debut feature The Hanging Garden in 1997.
-It starred Troy Veinotte, Chris Leavins and Kerry Fox.
+The film, which Fitzgerald described as having some loosely autobiographical elements as it centred on a teenager who, like Fitzgerald, was gay and driven to consider suicide, starred Troy Veinotte, Chris Leavins and Kerry Fox.
 That film won several Genie Awards, including acting awards for Peter MacNeill and Seana McKenna, and a screenplay award for Fitzgerald.
 It also garnered Fitzgerald the Claude Jutra Award for best feature film by a first-time director, the FIPRESCI European Critics Prize, Best Canadian Film Prize at the Atlantic Film Festival, Best Canadian Film at the Vancouver Film Festival, Best Screenplay at the Mar del Plata Festival, and a number of other awards.
 The film made its U.S. debut at the Sundance Film Festival.